andreharrang-lab/SetSail/README.md

 👉 https://oddandre.github.io/SetSail/ 👈

 Update 04.08.2026:
-* Possible to see nm and time between two waypoints
+* Possible to see nm and time between two waypoints.
-* Possible to add favourite places on the map and store for later use
+* Possible to add favourite places on the map and store for later use.
-* Possible to add new waypoints between two already existing waypoints
+* Possible to add new waypoints between two already existing waypoints.
-* Live GPS tracking on top of your route
+* Live GPS tracking on top of your route.
+* Share your favourites spots, and routes.

 ## ✨ Features